abomhold/DistributedFaaSTester/trace/test/README.md

 # FaaS Runner - Run FaaS Experiments

-FaaS Runner is a tool used to create, execute, and automate experiments on FaaS platforms using SAAF.
+FaaS Runner is a tool used to create, Main, and automate experiments on FaaS platforms using SAAF.
 FaaS Runner works by defining function and experiment JSON files.
 This project structure allows for experiments to be reused between many different functions.

 ### Special Attributes and Attributes Calculated by FaaS Runner